 Every language has its own music.
 It’s just not enough to know the right pronunciation of the word.
 Most Indian languages have a stress-timed rhythm whereas English has a syllable-timed rhythm.
 In order to achieve a higher score on the criterion for pronunciation, you must learn to use the specific intonation, stress patterns, and rhythm of English in order to be understood easily by a native speaker of the language.
 And that brings us back to where we began.
 Develop the habit of listening carefully to how good speakers of the language use stress and intonation patterns in their speech.
 Watch videos of tongue twisters and record yourself practising them.
 Listen back and start all over again until you get it right.

 Remember the more you listen, the better you speak.
 You can also practise for the real test with IELTS SpeakREADY mock speaking test with the British Council IELTS assessment expert.
-Click here to know more.
-You can access more videos at IELTS Speaking tips.

 Most importantly, do your best and be confident!